 Paper hands refer to a person who nervously holds on to their NFTs or cryptos and panic sells them too early.

 See also “diamond hands” earlier in this list.

 68. PEER-TO-PEER (P2P)

-Peer-to-peer or P2P means direct exchange of an asset between two parties without involving a central authority in the process.
+Peer-to-peer or P2P means the direct exchange of an asset between two parties without involving a central authority in the process.

 A peer-to-peer network is a network of computers or devices where each computer has an equal say.
 In other words, all the permissions and responsibilities for data processing are equally distributed.